-Defining anonymization rules for CDP logs
+Defining anonymization rules for Cloudera logs

 Use PCRE convention for writing custom anonymization rule patterns.